The Man Who Wasn't There (2001 film): Premiere

 The film premiered at the Cannes Film Festival on May 13, 2001, followed by other European film festivals that year, such as Edinburgh, Flanders, Warsaw, and Vienna.
 On October 31, 2001, it premiered in Los Angeles and New York, followed by a limited release in American cinemas by USA Films.
 It was the first Coen film to be released in black and white, something the directors had tried unsuccessfully with Blood Simple (1984) and The Hudsucker Proxy (1994) in the face of the advantages of color distribution.

 Home media

 The first home edition was available on DVD released by USA Home Entertainment in 2002.
-DVD extras included commentary by the Coen brothers and Thornton, a sixteen-minute making-of, an interview with Deakins, five deleted scenes, a photo gallery, and promotional videos.
+DVD extras included commentary by the Coen brothers and Thornton recorded on January 8, 2002, a sixteen-minute making-of, an interview with Deakins, five deleted scenes, a photo gallery, and promotional videos.

 In September 2002, a three-disc DVD edition was released in France, with the original, black and white version on the first disc, the color version on the second disc, and a third disc of extras, which included a fifty minute documentary entitled The Film Noir Universe.

 In September 2015, Universal Pictures Home Entertainment released a Blu-ray edition of the film.

+The Criterion Collection released a 4K Blu-ray edition on February 24th, 2026.
+It reproduces most of the special features of the 2002 USA Home Entertainment release plus a newly-recorded 40 minute interview between crime novelist Megan Abbott and the Coen brothers about the film and its influences.